 [NEW SECTION] X.1 Angle of Arrival (AoA) method

-An LE device can make its direction available for a peer device by transmitting direction-finding-enabled packets using a single antenna.
+An LE device can make its direction available to a peer device by transmitting direction finding enabled packets using a single antenna.

 The peer device, consisting of an RF switch and antenna array, switches antennae while receiving part of those packets and captures I&Q samples.
 The I&Q samples can be used to calculate the phase difference in the radio signal received using different elements of the antenna array which in turn can be used to estimate the angle of arrival (AoA).

+[Note to the editor: on the Transmitter side:

+Change “AoA Enhanced Controller” to “LE Transmitter”.

+Remove the word “Transmitter”.

+On the Receiver side:

+Change “AoA Enhanced Controller” to “LE Receiver”.

+Remove the word “Receiver”.

+Below the “AoA Enhanced Controller” box (now changed to “LE Receiver” box), draw a box labelled “AoA Estimation” and draw an arrow from the “LE Receiver” box to the “AoA Estimation” box.]